Pet Sounds: Before the 1990s

 The initial acclaim for Pet Sounds was immediately diverted by the Beatles' successive releases.
-John Gilliland, in his 1969 Pop Chronicles series, stated that the album was almost overshadowed by Revolver, released August 1966, and that "a lot people failed to realize that Brian Wilson's production was as unique in its own way as the Beatles'".
-Melody Maker journalist Richard Williams, in a 1971 reappraisal, wrote that although the album had "defied criticism" and briefly "dwarfed all the rest of pop music", its critical attention was redirected when the Beatles released Sgt.
-Pepper twelve months later.

-Pet Sounds received no 1967 Grammy Award nomination.
+(Note: John Gilliland, in his 1969 Pop Chronicles series, stated that the album was almost overshadowed by Revolver, released August 1966, and that "a lot people failed to realize that Brian Wilson's production was as unique in its own way as the Beatles'".
+Richard Williams wrote that although the album had "defied criticism" and briefly "dwarfed all the rest of pop music", its critical attention was redirected when the Beatles released Sgt.
+Pepper twelve months later.)
+It received no 1967 Grammy Award nomination.
 (Note: At the same ceremony, the Anita Kerr Singers won Best Performance by a Vocal Group for an album that included a rendition of "Good Vibrations".)
 Geoffrey Cannon wrote in his late 1967 column for Listener that the Beach Boys were "lesser than the Beatles" due to the album's "juvenile or specious" ballads and lack of cohesive artistic vision, though his critique was withheld from publication by The Listeners editor.
-Williams later echoed this sentiment, attributing the album's muted reception, relative to the Beatles, to a perceived narrower range of influences.
+Melody Maker journalist Richard Williams, in a 1971 reappraisal, shared this sentiment, attributing the album's muted reception, relative to the Beatles, to a perceived narrower range of influences.
 Gene Sculatti, writing in Jazz & Pop magazine in 1968, recognized the album's debt to Rubber Soul and called it "revolutionary only within the confines of the Beach Boys' music" despite also serving as a "final statement of an era and a prophecy that sweeping changes lay ahead."